kkkamur07/repcheck/README.md

 ## Current State

-In the `test_scripts` directory we have some scripts with different folders to emulate different scripts, some of them bound to fail and some not.
+In the `test_scripts` directory we have some scripts with different folders to emulate different scripts, some of them bound to fail and some not with the support for different languages.

+>[!IMPORTANT]
+> We need to test it *extensively* on different code bases for following the basic guidelines from different research publications like > **ACL**.

 To make sure this runs: